 With that in mind, Tesco could be a good addition to your stock portfolio if you are looking to chase stable dividends.

-10. Upwork – Buy Shares in the Future of Employment (NASDAQ)
+10. Upwork – Buy Shares in the Future of Employment (HOLD)

 Upwork is an online freelancing platform that matches talented ‘digital nomads’ with clients.
 This includes everything from writers, web designers, developers, artists, accountants, and more.
 The reason Upwork makes our list of the best shares to buy in June 2020 is that the freelance economy is on the rise.